Sulphur Creek (California)

 Sulphur Creek is an approximately 4.5 mi tributary of Aliso Creek in Orange County, California.
 The creek drains about 6 sqmi in the suburban cities of Laguna Niguel and Laguna Hills.
-Although most of its watershed has been utilized for master planned residential development, the creek retains a natural channel with riparian and wetland habitat in parts of Laguna Niguel Regional Park and Aliso and Wood Canyons Regional Park.
+Although most of its watershed has been used for master planned residential development, the creek retains a natural channel with riparian and wetland habitat in parts of Laguna Niguel Regional Park and Aliso and Wood Canyons Regional Park.
 Urban runoff has changed the once seasonal creek into a perennial stream.

 The Sulphur Creek watershed was once part of the territory of the semi-nomadic Acjachemen Native Americans, who were colonized by the Spanish in the 17th and 18th centuries and called the Juaneño after nearby Mission San Juan Capistrano.
 The creek later became part of the Rancho Niguel Mexican land grant and was mostly agricultural and range land until the 1960s, when suburban residential development began in the watershed.
 Sulphur Creek Dam was built in 1966, forming Laguna Niguel Lake.